Latest Posts

 Welcome to this session, Money in Motion – the basics of investing.
 I’m Janel Cross.
-One of your Money Nav coaches.

 We think of your financial life as unfolding in three stages.
 The first is Financial Safety with a focus on building a good foundation.
-Next is Wealth Accumulation where we gather resources for the final stage, Financial Freedom where we have the money and resources, we need to do the things that bring joy and fulfillment to our lives.
+Next is Wealth Accumulation where we gather resources for the final stage, and Financial Freedom where we have the money and resources, we need to do the things that bring joy and fulfillment to our lives.
 For more on the money stages, check out our Money Milestones course which takes a deep dive into each stage.

 This session is considered a core course for anyone at any stage.